 The King William County courthouse, erected early in the second quarter of the 18th century, is one of the older courthouses still in use in the United States.
 This T-shaped building was constructed of brick laid in Flemish bond, with an arcade imitating the first capital in Williamsburg.
 One of the best preserved of Virginia's colonial courthouse buildings, it features fine Georgian brickwork.
 About 1840 the courthouse was enlarged with a unique stile and a brick wall was erected to enclose the court green.
 Its rural historic setting is a rare survival.

-The following are web links to Family history and genealogy, Records and Resources related to King William County.
+The following are web links to Genealogy, Records and Resources pertaining to King William County.
 A lot of these genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
 Some have free access some call for a fee.
 This is just a listing which has been compiled or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to provide your own favorite King William County genealogy or family history affiliated sites.